eversinc33/BouncyGate/README.md

-# HellsGate Trampoline
+# BouncyGate

 This is a modified version of [@zimawhit3's implementation](https://github.com/zimawhit3/HellsGateNim) of HellsGate in Nim, with additionally making sure that all syscalls go through NTDLL, by replacing the syscall instructions with a JMP to a syscall instruction in NTDLL.
 The syscalls are then used to patch AMSI as a PoC.

-## Credits
+See https://eversinc33.github.io/posts/avoiding-direct-syscall-instructions/ for an explanation.

 If you would like to learn more about how HellsGate works, you can find smelly__vx's (@RtlMateusz) and am0nsec's (@am0nsec) paper at the [Vx-Underground Github](https://github.com/vxunderground/VXUG-Papers/tree/main/Hells%20Gate).